Mu-Nirvana/jenkins-cloud-create/README.md

 Note: `app_name` will be used as the prefix for Azure cloud resources

+2. Install Terraform if required [here](https://learn.hashicorp.com/tutorials/terraform/install-cli)
-2. Run `terraform init` in [src/azure](src/azure) to initialize terraform
+3. Run `terraform init` in [src/azure](src/azure) to initialize terraform
-3. Run `terraform apply` and review infrastructure plan
+4. Run `terraform apply` and review infrastructure plan
-4. Type `yes` to continue if plan is correct
+5. Type `yes` to continue if plan is correct

 After the resources are created, the configuration can be viewed on the [Azure portal](https://portal.azure.com/)